 The facility houses wet and dry research areas for undergraduate and postgraduate medical teaching and research staff.

 The ground floor and level one is dedicated to the undergraduate medical teaching staff.
 It comprises the lecture and seminar rooms with audiovisual facilities, small group spaces, clinical teaching rooms and wet research area.

 The lower ground floor was refurbished.
 It now has a new morgue with walk-in, stainless-steel cold rooms equipped with -20°C freezers.
 Special laboratory services and back-up generators are stationed at this level.

 Levels two to six contain wet and dry research areas, as well as a laboratory, write-up space and research equipment for the postgraduate students and academicians.

 Other facilities at the renovated building include special-purpose areas such as animal facilities, and administration and infrastructure support.

 Construction of and contractors involved in the University of New South Wales’ Wallace Wurth Building

 As of December 2011, the medical administration and gas store building located near the project site was demolished.
 The ‘M’ wing was vacated and hazardous materials removed from the wing.
-The facade and the internal partitions were removed from the wing to give way for expansion.

-Taylor Thomson Whitting and AECOM are the structural and mechanical engineers respectively.
+Taylor Thomson Whitting and AECOM are the structural and mechanical engineers, respectively.
 The morgue in the lower ground floor was refurbished by the Buildplan Group.